When: May 30 - 31, 2017

 reative Review, Surface, Fast Company, and others.

-- Alex is the VP of Design at Airbnb, where he leads the user experience, design research, content and design operations teams.
+- Alex Schleifer leads the user experience, design research, content and design operations teams at Airbnb.
 As a teenager he co-founded Sideshow, which produced award-winning digital work for a variety of global clients.
 In 2011 they were acquired by Say Media, where he became Head of Design, helping them to redefine digital publishing.
 During this time, he also co-founded UX Magazine, which quickly became an authority on user experience design.
 Alex is passionate about creating beautiful, engaging digital products that change the way we tell stories and make connections.

 Dana Tanamachi is a lettering artist and designer who enjoys living a quiet life and working with her hands.
 In 2009, an impromptu chalk installation for a Brooklyn housewarming party landed Dana her first commission for Google and set the popular chalk-lettering trend—and her career—in motion.
 After working under design icon Louise Fili, she opened Tanamachi Studio, a boutique design studio specializing in custom typography and illustration for editorial, lifestyle, food, and fashion brands.
 She has been commissioned globally by clients such as Nike, USPS, Penguin Books, Ralph Lauren, Tommy Hilfiger, and West Elm.
 Dana’s first of three exclusive product collections with Target hit stores nationwide in 2013 and her book DIY Type (Potter Style) was released in 2014.